abramhindle/CMPUT404-project-socialdistribution/README.md

     $ python manage.py makemigrations <app>
     $ python manage.py migrate

-Creating a User
+Creating an Admin
 ===============
-To create a user, either use the registration UI or do the following:
+To create a admin, do the following:

     $ python manage.py createsuperuser